migamjulian/academic-3.3/content/author/admin/_index.md

 +++
 # Display name
-name = "Nelson Bighetti"
+name = "Miga Magenika Julian"

 # Is this the primary user of the site?
 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "PhD Student"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.